-5. Recreation, tourism, and scenic resources.
+- 5. Recreation, tourism, and scenic resources.
 The Cummings Road area is used for recreational activities year-round, primarily by local residents.
 During the snow-free months OHV riding and hunting are common uses, and the area provides informal boat launch access to the Tanana River.
 During the winter months trapping, dog mushing, and snowmachining are common.
-The bluff-adjacent portion of NC-1869-D (~5 acres) and most of NC-1899-D may be visible from the Tanana River.
-NC-1677-D will be partially visible from the private property to the west, though the nearest permanent structure is approximately 1 mile to the west.
-Viewshed impacts will be lessened by screening methods such as irregular boundaries and retention of mature timber along timber sale edges.

-- 6. Cultural Resources.
+Depending on the rate of Tanana River erosion, NC-1905-D may be visible to river users over time. - 6.
+Cultural Resources.
 DOF works with the State Historic Preservation Office (SHPO) to identify and avoid known cultural, historic, or prehistoric sites in planning the proposed access routes and harvest areas.
 If additional archaeological sites are identified, proposed harvest areas and road locations will be appropriately adjusted to avoid conflicts.
 If any historic or archaeological sites are encountered during road construction or harvest activities, DOF will immediately inform SHPO and take action to protect the findings. - 7.
 Subsurface Resources.
 Generally, State land is open to mineral entry and is available for leasing subject to Mineral Orders.
 However, the sale area is subject to Mineral Closing Order 271 (MCO 271, initiated 1982).
 An MCO closes state land to all forms of mineral entry, making it unavailable for staking mining claims, leasehold locations or prospecting site locations (see AS 38.05.195, 38.05.205 and 38.05.245).
 Nonetheless, the proposed timber sales are not expected to have any deleterious effects on subsurface activities.